DevelopNumericalLibraryForSupercomputer/CyEinsum/README.md

 # CyEinsum
-Einsum is a C++ based Python library designed for efficient tensor contraction, employing the Einstein summation convention.
+CyEinsum is a C++ based Python library designed for efficient tensor contraction, employing the Einstein summation convention.

 # Prerequisite
 Before installation, ensure Python is equipped with Numpy and Cython

 # Install
-To install the Einsum library, navigate to the folder containing the `setup.py` file and run the following command:
+To install the CyEinsum library, navigate to the folder containing the `setup.py` file and run the following command:

 ```bash
 python setup.py build_ext --inplace